 - The Landing Page is a very useful type of data for marketers.
 It is good that it has been taken into account.

 If you are looking for a system that will provide your organisation with online communication or internal communication within the company, you should seriously consider using Open Social ®.
 It costs you nothing to check it out, because it is an open source project, and you can install and test it for free.
-You can also extend it as you wish because it is Drupal.
+You can also extend it yourself or use Drupal development services.